 When the power is off, having reliable lighting is paramount for both safety and comfort.

-- Battery-Operated Lamps and Torches: Keep several torches and battery-operated lamps readily accessible in different parts of your home.
-Ensure you maintain a fresh stock of spare batteries, or consider investing in rechargeable batteries and a dedicated charger.
+Battery-Operated Lamps & Torches | Keep multiple torches or lamps in different areas of your home.
+Maintain a supply of spare batteries or invest in rechargeable batteries with a charger for cost efficiency. |

 Common Mistake: Forgetting to regularly charge rechargeable lights or failing to have fresh batteries readily available for torches.